Thrillville

 Thrillville is a simulation and strategy video game developed by Frontier Developments that depicts theme park management, similar to RollerCoaster Tycoon.
 Thrillville is available for PlayStation 2, PlayStation Portable and, in North America, Xbox.

 The original Xbox version of Thrillville was made backwards compatible on Xbox One and Xbox Series X/S on November 15, 2021.

+The PlayStation Portable version of the game was made available on PlayStation Store for the PlayStation 4 and the PlayStation 5 on December 19, 2023.

 Plot

-The player is left a voice message by their Uncle Mortimer (Brian Greene), an eccentric inventor and theme park owner with a voice and personality similar to Doc Emmett Brown, who has reviewed the player's roller coaster designs.
+The player receives a voice message from their Uncle Mortimer (Brian Greene), an eccentric inventor and theme park owner with a voice and personality similar to Doc Emmett Brown, who has reviewed the player's roller coaster designs.
 Enamored with the designs, he tasks the player with managing his theme park, Thrillville.
-After successfully managing Thrillville, a competitor, billionaire Vernon Garrison, enters the theme-park market with his brand Globo-Joy to challenge Mortimer and Thrillville.
+Later, billionaire Vernon Garrison enters the theme park market with his Globo-Joy brand, serving as the player's rival for the rest of the game.
 The player is then assigned to manage Thrillville Timewarp, a park with many rides and attractions that are old or broken down.
-Additionally, it is discovered that Globo-Joy is sabotaging the park.
-After restoring Timewarp and undoing Globo-Joy's sabotage, the player is sent to manage Thrillville Paradise, where Globo-Joy is using bugs to commit corporate espionage and steal Mortimer's ideas.
-After discovering the bugs, Mortimer designs a fake flea-themed park, which Mortimer allows Garrison to think is a real idea.
-Meanwhile, the player must manage Thrillville Adventures to compete with the increasing popularity of Globo-Joy parks.
-Finally, Garrison is tricked into stealing Mortimer's idea and creating Lice Land, whose catastrophic failure leads Garrison to file for bankruptcy.
-The player is then given access to Treasures of Thrillville, the fifth and final park.
+Additionally, it is revealed that Garrison has sabotaged the park.
+Once the park is restored, the player is sent to manage Thrillville Paradise, where Globo-Joy is using bugs for the purpose of corporate espionage, so as to steal Mortimer's ideas.
+With the bugs discovered, Mortimer decides to design a fake flea-themed park in order to trick Garrison into thinking it's for real and stealing it.
+Meanwhile, the player has to manage Thrillville Adventures to counter the increasing popularity of Globo-Joy parks.
+Finally, Garrison falls for Mortimer's trick and opens Lice Land, whose catastrophic failure leads Garrison to file for bankruptcy.
+To add insult to injury, Mortimer files a four billion dollar lawsuit against him for intellectual property theft.
+The player is then given access to Treasures of Thrillville, the fifth and final park while Mortimer accepts a post as a professor at a prestigious university in England.